DraconDev/tiles/plan.md

 incorrect file sizes are displayed

-be able to click on the tabs we open
+be able to click on the tabs we open with ctrl t and mmb